JosephKemper/cse210-hw/prove/Develop05/Polymorphism Design Activity.md

         Menu = It should have 1 constructor for each menu option that will tell the program how to handle each menu.
         Program =
         DailyGoal =
+        ConstructGoal = It will need to have one constructor for each goal type, that will allow the program to know how to construct a list including all relevant data for that goal.
+Each constructor will have requirements that include all data needed by each goal type.
 </code>
 <code>
 Define constructors